adrianlita/academic/oop/README.md

 ## Binary Search Tree, AVL Balanced Binary Search Tree

+Binary search tree features:
+  * adding an element
+  * deleteing an element
+  * counting elements
+  * deleting whole tree
+  * check if element exists
+  * in-, pre- and post-order tree traversals

+AVL trees are inherited from binary search trees.
+Their main advantage is that they are balanced ( |height(right) - height(left)| < 2 ).
+AVL trees have the following differences from the base class Binary Search Trees:
+  * node rotations (simple left, simple right, double left, double right)
+  * balance function
+  * node class is derived from base class' node class (tNodeAVL<Type> is derived from tNode<Type>)

 ---
 # aPolygon
 A simple convex, non-intersecting polygon for demonstrating class inheritance and polymorphism.